 - This article examines the biggest differences in the two CRMs, specifically looking at user interface, contact records, workflows, integrations, and support.

 When you compare any sales or marketing software, Salesforce always comes up in the conversation.
-Salesforce has earned its place as market leader in smarketing and service tools through constant innovation and growth, as well as really good customer service that also works as brand recognition.
+Salesforce has earned its place as market leader in smarketing and service tools through constant innovation and growth.
+It also offers great customer service that doubles as brand recognition.

 Also Read: Which CRM is Right for You?

 Find your updates and messages right on the home screen in the activity stream.
 Easily update your contacts with a pop up over the screen, which means you don’t have to leave your current work to update.
 Best of all, your screen divides into multiple sections that each contain their own stream of information.